DON’T MISS

 Once you start making contributions to the statutory insurance scheme, you will be automatically issued with a social security ID (Sozialversicherungsausweis) to prove that you are a member of the system.
 You will need this ID if you want to start a new job, claim benefits, or start drawing a pension.

-Benefits & Allowances in Germany
+Benefits & allowances in Germany

 As well as statutory health insurance, pension insurance, unemployment insurance and long-term care insurance, the German government’s social security system also provides several different benefits and allowances.
 These are available for anyone on a lower income to help them cover basic subsistence costs such as rent and raising children: